9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 Swimming through Xcaret’s underground river is lots of fun!

-5) Uxmal Mayan ruins
+5) Uxmal ruins

 The Uxmal ruins aren't nearly as crowded as Chichen Itza